Jan Latham-Koenig: Career

 Latham-Koenig was music director with ensembles and organisations including the Orchestra of Porto (which he founded at the request of the Portuguese government), the Cantiere Internazionale d’Arte di Montepulciano, Teatro Massimo di Palermo and both the Orchestre Philharmonique and the Opéra in Strasbourg.
 He has held Principal Guest Conductorships with Opéra national du Rhin, Teatro dell'Opera di Roma, Filarmonica del Teatro Regio di Torino and he was founder and artistic director of the Young Janáček Philharmonic.

 Since August 2011 he has been artistic director of the Novaya Opera, Moscow, being the first British-born conductor to hold such a role in a Russian opera company.
 (Note: Albert Coates, who had a British father and was the principal conductor of the Russian Imperial Opera from 1910 to 1919, was born in St Petersburg.)
 He was appointed artistic director of the Orquesta Filarmónica de la UNAM, Mexico City in 2011.
 He was chief conductor of the Flanders Symphony Orchestra, Bruges, from 2013 until 2019, when he was succeeded by Kristiina Poska.
 In 2019 he founded the Britten Shostakovich Festival Orchestra, a collaborative venture composed of young British and Russian musicians.
 In 2022 he was announced as the music director of Teatro Colón in Buenos Aires, and in 2023 of the Festival Puccini at Torre del Lago.

 Latham-Koenig was appointed Officer of the Order of the British Empire (OBE) in the 2020 Birthday Honours for services to music and UK/Russia cultural relations.

 Child sex offence arrest

 Latham-Koenig was arrested on 10 January 2024 at Victoria station and charged with "arranging or facilitating an offence and sexual communication with a child" he had initially contacted on a gay dating app.
 He pleaded guilty to two of the three charges in February 2024, with a trial in March 2024 arranged for the remaining charge.
 He was subsequently fired from his position at Teatro Colón.
 On 28 May 2024 he was given a suspended prison sentence.

 Personal life

-Latham-Koenig is married to Marjan Jahangiri, a professor of cardiac surgery.
-They have a son, Darius.
+Latham-Koenig was married to Marjan Jahangiri, a professor of cardiac surgery.
+The marriage was legally ended in The Family Court in October 2024.